JuliaData/JuliaDB.jl/docs/src/index.md

 One can also get a subset of the `DTable` by indexing into it with a range or a sorted vector of index values:

 ```@repl sampledata
-sampledata[Date("2012-01"):Dates.Month(1):Date("2014-12"), ["GOOG", "KO"]]
+sampledata[Date("2012-01"):Dates.Month(1):Date("2014-12"), ["GOOGL", "KO"]]
 ```

-Fetches all values in the data for the stock symbols GOOG and KO in the years 2012 - 2014
+Fetches all values in the data for the stock symbols GOOGL and KO in the years 2012 - 2014
 ```@repl sampledata
-sampledata[:, ["GOOG", "KO"]]
+sampledata[:, ["GOOGL", "KO"]]
 ```

-Fetches all values in the data for the stock symbols GOOG and KO.
+Fetches all values in the data for the stock symbols GOOGL and KO.

 Range indexing always returns a `DTable` so that you can apply any other JuliaDB operation on the result of indexing.